xxxbf0222/LlamaDeck/README.md

 All images finished.
 ```

-**IMPORTANT!** Please always give the absolute path when inputing the `<model_path>`: Since the llama model file is always large, instead of copying it into each container and improve IO and memory cost, `llama-gym` choose to mount the model into each running container (image), where absolute path is needed to mount it when starting an image.
+**IMPORTANT!** Please always give the absolute path when inputing the `<model_path>`: Since the llama model file is always large, instead of copying it into each container and improve IO and memory cost, `llama-deck` choose to mount the model into each running container (image), where absolute path is needed to mount it when starting an image.

 [Back to Shortcuts](#shortcuts)

 #### More about passing inference arguments ####

-Inference args supported by `llama-gym` are the same as [llama2.c](https://github.com/karpathy/llama2.c).
+Inference args supported by `llama-deck` are the same as [llama2.c](https://github.com/karpathy/llama2.c).
 Those are:

 `-t <float>`  temperature in [0,inf], default 1.0